Valentin Gaft: Film

 Gaft started his work for the cinema in 1956 in the Mikhail Romm's film Murder on Dante Street.

 Later he starred in the movies The First Courier (1968), Mad Gold (1977), Centaurs (1979), Black Hen, or Underground Villagers (1981), Fuete (1986).
 Prominent roles were played by Gaft in the musical comedy The Sorceress (1982), the tragicomedy Through Main Street with an Orchestra (1986), the action film Thieves in Law (1988), The Visit of the Lady (1989), Night Fun (1991), Encore, Once More Encore!
 (1992).

 In 1994, Gaft played Woland in Yuri Kara's film The Master and Margarita, which was only released in 2011.

 However, the real popularity came to Gaft only after cooperation with Eldar Ryazanov.
 In 1979, he played the chairman of the garage cooperative Sidorkin in the comedy The Garage, in 1980, starred in the tragicomedy Say a Word for the Poor Hussar, in 1987, starred in the movie Forgotten Melody for a Flute, and in 1991 in the film Promised Heaven.

 In addition to theater and cinema, Gaft played many roles on television – the main character in the television series based on Thomas Mann's novel Buddenbrooks, Lopatin in Lopatin's Notes, Jasper in the four-part film Edin Druid's Secret, Kramin in the television movie For the Rest of His Life, Prince Borescu in the television show The Archipelago Lenoir, The Kid in Kings and Cabbage, Butler in the television film Hello, I'm Your Aunt! and others.
 Teleplays with Gaft's participation included Just a few words in honor of M. de Moliere, Widow's Home, Players, Aesop, and Who's Afraid of Virginia Woolf?

 Personal life

 Gaft was married to the actress Olga Ostroumova from 1996 until his death.
 He was the author of sharp and popular epigrams against many theatrical and movie figures.
 In the 2013 film Yolki 3, he read some of his own poetry.

 Gaft converted to Orthodox Christianity in 1990; his wife persuaded him to get baptized.

+In 2015 to the Ukrainian internet publishing "Gordon", Valentin Gaft proudly announced that he was a Putinist.

 In 2016, Gaft was banned from entering Ukraine, for "statements contradicted the interests of our national security".

 Gaft died on 12 December 2020 in Moscow at the age of 85.